 Miter angle cuts on all the saws were easy to adjust and lock In, even if it was not one of the preset detents.
 There is a range of methods to adjust and lock in the miters with most of the saws having a screw down type handle to lock in the miter angle.
 All the saws had at least 9 miter stops with the DeWalt being the one with more at 11.
 These preset angle stops make it a snap to quickly find common cut angles.
 All the saws allowed an override on the detents with the Milwaukee providing the most accurate way to measure miter angles thanks to its digital miter angle readout.
 All the saws were able to fully rotate the table in both left and right directions.

 The commonalities in the bevel cuts with these saws is where we discovered the largest differences.
 Since some of these saws in this review are single bevel and others are dual, there are some obvious differences there.
 All the saws have stops at 0 and 45-degree bevel angles and four of them also have a 33.9-degree detent setting for cutting crown.
 The saws without the crown cut setting at least have a mark for it on the bevel scale.
 If you are not a regular at cutting crown molding, it can be one of the most challenging cuts to make since they need a compound angle cut.
 Since all these saws allow for compound angle miter cuts you no longer have to use the traditional method of standing your crown trim boards upside down against the fence.
 You can easily set the miter and bevel and cut the crown trim laying face up, flat against the table.
 What we loved is that the Ridgid saw actually put a crown cutting guide permanently affixed to the table on their saw.
 I’ll admit every time I cut crown, since I only do it rarely, it takes a little thinking to still get it right even with the built-in angle stops.
 Adjusting the bevel angles varied greatly.
-Most of the saws have a some sort of large rotating handle on the back of the saw that must be loosened before you can pivot the head.
+The best 12″ compound miter saws have easy adjustment of bevel and miter.
+Most of the ones we tested have some sort of large rotating handle on the back of the saw that must be loosened before you can pivot the head.
 On these saws you must reach behind or the saw to adjust.
-The Hitachi has a unique micro adjustment that once the main screw is loose, you can rotate the barrel to dial in an exact angle.
+The Hitachi has a unique micro adjustment that, once the main screw is loose, you can rotate the barrel to dial in an exact angle.
 With the Milwaukee and the Bosch, there are handles that can be search easily from the front of the saw that make adjusting the bevel angles very effortless.

 For most reading a comparison article, you are probably looking for a winner to be declared.
 My intentions in the beginning was to crown a winner but after spending time with each saw I realized that while some saws did have more features that I appreciated, I was not able to name a single miter saw that does everything.
 This is not one of those issues were we did not want to hurt feelings ether.
 Think about it, I looked at a budget minded SkilSaw and used it next to the most expensive Milwaukee.
 Sure there are differences but in the scope of the abilities of the saw to cut wood accurately and repeatedly, those differences became small.
 What I discovered more than anything is that your next miter saw purchase will probably come down to price and feature preference not saw performance.
 For the guy cutting crown trim on a regular basis, the Dewalt, Hitachi and Milwaukee are best suited because of their dual bevel capabilities.
 The Bosch, Makita and SkilSaw are by far the most portable since they weigh the least and have some of the smallest overall dimensions making them ideal for the contractor that need a mobile setup.
 I would go as far to speculate that no mater what saw you choose, you will probably not be disappointed if you make the purchase after doing your homework on the features that it has.